I:01:02 University Committees

-The University Discipline Committee should be composed of one faculty member from each academic college, four at-large faculty members, and six students, four undergraduates and two graduates when possible.
+The University Discipline Committee should be composed of one faculty member from each academic cohort, four at-large faculty members, and six students, four undergraduates and two graduates when possible.
 The Dean of Students should serve as an ex-officio member.
 Faculty representation on this committee should reflect as closely as is practical the ethnic and gender make-up of the University community.

 The University Discipline Committee should provide hearings, when assigned by the Assistant Dean for Judicial Affairs, to students for the purpose of determining whether or not the student is to be held responsible for violation(s) of University disciplinary rules, and if so, to recommend appropriate disciplinary sanctions to the Vice President for Student Affairs and Vice Provost for Enrollment and Academic Services.